nitinkhandare/Data-Visualization/README.md

 # Data-Visualization
-Data Plotting and Explorations using R programming
+Data Preprocessing and Exploratory Analysis using GGPLOT2 library in R, Shinny, Tableau etc.